ColesNicholas/starter-hugo-academic/content/authors/admin/_index.md

 In affective science, Nicholas seeks to understand the social, cognitive, and physiological processes that underlie emotion.
 Much of his research here has focused on the facial feedback hypothesis, the idea that sensorimotor feedback from facial expressions can impact emotional processes (e.g., that smiling can make people feel happy).\
 \
 In meta-science, Nicholas seeks to build research infrastructure that allows researchers to obtain generalizable knowledge about psychological phenomenon.
-He serves as the Director of the Psychological Science Accelerator: a globally distributed consortium of researchers who pool intellectual and material resources to accelerate the accumulation of generalizable knowledge in psychology.
+He directs the Psychological Science Accelerator: a globally distributed consortium of researchers who pool intellectual and material resources to accelerate the accumulation of generalizable knowledge in psychology.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.